 Much of the positive benefits of steel’s recyclability is realised elsewhere as local production of steel doesn’t have a high requirement for scrap steel.
-To investigate what proportion of steel used and made in NZ is being recycled, we have to do some exploration.
+To investigate what proportion of steel used and made in NZ is being recycled, we have done some exploration.

-- gather data and information on how and where steel used and produced in New Zealand is recycled at end of life;
+- gathered data and information on how and where steel used and produced in New Zealand is recycled at end of life;

-- understand the local and global scrap supply chain for steel used and produced here in Aotearoa;
+- came to understand the local and global scrap supply chain for steel used and produced here in Aotearoa;

-- explore how other metal materials are recycled both here and abroad;
+- explored how other metal materials are recycled both here and abroad;

-- consider how recyclability differs based on the type of scrap, such as clean steel scrap vs. unseparated; and
+- considered how recyclability differs based on the type of scrap, such as clean steel scrap vs. unseparated; and

-- quantify the carbon benefits of recycling steel used and produced in NZ.
+- quantified the carbon benefits of recycling steel used and produced in NZ.

 Stakeholders and resources

-While still in the exploratory stages, this program will not be achievable without collaborations and support from other key organisations.
+This program could not have been achievable without the collaboration and support from other key organisations.

-This program will be run in cooperation with the Sustainable Steel Council, who are a group of steel industry leaders committed to the circular economy and New Zealand’s low emissions future.
+This program has been run in cooperation with the Sustainable Steel Council, who are a group of steel industry leaders committed to the circular economy and New Zealand’s low emissions future.

-We also acknowledge that we’ll need to engage with the New Zealand Association of Metal Recyclers as the voice of metal recycling in Aotearoa.
+We also acknowledge engagement with the New Zealand Association of Metal Recyclers as the voice of metal recycling in Aotearoa.
 Their membership ranges from individual metal recyclers through to large-scale processors and end-users of recycled metals.

-In terms of global context, we’re considering the use of WorldSteel scrap and recycling data.
+In terms of global context, we also used WorldSteel scrap and recycling data.
 Their representation of steel producers, associations and research institutes across the world accounts for around 85% of global steel production.